Frequently asked questions

 To the contrary, a dog or cat has the best chance of good health if spayed before her first heat.
 Early spaying reduces the risk of mammary tumors and prevents other health problems, such as life-threatening uterine infections, before aging brings greater susceptibility.

 In a pet's world, there's no concept of sexual identity or ego.
 Their biology and behavior evolved in the wild to ensure survival by producing as many offspring as possible.
 However, in today's world, this approach would lead to an increase in unwanted pets, contributing to unnecessary euthanizations in shelters.
-By spaying and neutering our pets, we can be responsible guardians, preventing overpopulation and giving every pet the chance for a loving home.
-Let's work together to create a better future for our furry friends!

 No. Shelters do their best to place animals in loving homes.
 Despite their efforts, many healthy and adoptable animals are euthanized.